chrisbolz/jeeves/README.md

 # Jeeves

+**This project is being developed primarily for educational purposes**

 Jeeves is an easy to set up and use JSON file server with support for CSS Level 3-like selectors.
-JSON Mock API, orientiert an REST

 ## Setup

-node?

 ### Configuration

-Edit [config](config.json) file to set the port you want Jeeves to use.
+Edit [config.json](config.json) to set the port you want Jeeves to use.

 ### Starting the server